 Native American Civilizations: Ice Age Migration

-Figure 1.--Archeologists for decades accepted the Clovis First theory as to how Native Americans peopled the continent.
-That theory has now been questioned by both areological finds and DNA evidence.
+Figure 1.--Researchers for decades accepted the Clovis First theory as to how Native Americans peopled the continent beginning about 11,500 BC.
+That theory has now been questioned by both archeological finds and DNA evidence.
+And our understanding of the peopleing of the Americas is today in a state of flux.
+An increasing number of scholars are coming to the comclusion that a much earlier first crossing occurred, something like 25,000 BC.
 This photograph depicts a Chemehuevi Indian boy from Arizona.
 The portrait was taken by Edward Sheriff Curtis in 1907.
-Edward Sheriff Curtis is regarded as perhaps the most celebrated photographer of Native American people and culture.
-Over a 30 year period, he created a scholarly and artistic body of work that would document the ceremonies, beliefs, customs, daily life, and leadersof more than 80 Native American tribes.
+Curtis is widely regarded as perhaps the most celebrated photographer of Native American people and culture.
+Over a 30 year period, he created a scholarly and artistic body of work that would document the ceremonies, beliefs, customs, daily life, and leaders of more than 80 Native American tribes.
 His monumental North American Indian project contained a set of 20 volumes of ethnographic text illustrated with 2,200 high quality images and is considered the most significant record of Native American peoples and traditions.

 Human African Origins

 Native Americans like all humans are of African discent.
 For years archeologists have been wrestling with bones and artifacts to trace humnman origins.
 Linguistic studies have also provided useful information.
 The modern science of DNA has revolutionized the study of pre-history.
-There is general agreement that modern man originated in Africa about ??? years ago.
-Modern DNA studies have in recent years provided increasdingly accurate accounts of the migrations and genentic relationships of different peoples.
+There is now general agreement that anatomically modern humans evolved in Africa (about 200,000 BP).
+Behavioral modernity, however, is more recent.
+It involves related changes in Homo sapiens both behavior and cognition (abstract thinking, deep planning, symbolic behavior (art, ornamentation and music), exploitation of large game and blade technology (40,000–50,000 BP).
+Migratory movements of early man were once seen as lost to history.
+Modern DNA studies have in recent years provided increasingly accurate accounts of the migrations and genentic relationships of different peoples.
 From Africa man gradually peopled the other continents.
-Man spread fatest east along the coast of south Asia, reaching Australia about ??? years ago.
+Man spread fastest east along the coast of south Asia, reaching Australia (about 70,000 BP).
 Man did not spread directly north to Europe or even through Turkey into the Balkans.
-Rather DNA studies suggest that man spread from Africa into Central Asia.
-Most humans, howver, have descended from Africans who migrated into Central Asia foloowing game onto the vast Central Asian grasslands.
-Here men divided.
-This divergence occurred about 40,000 years ago.
-Those that moved east becanme Europeans.
-Those that moved east became Chinese and others moving south became Indians (South Asians).
+Rather DNA studies suggest that in a subsequent wave, man spread from Africa into Central Asia.
+Most modern humans have descended from these Africans who migrated into Central Asia, presumably following game onto the vast Central Asian grasslands.
+Here humanity divided.
+This divergence occurred (about 40,000 BP.
+Those that moved west became Europeans.
+Those that moved east became Chinese.
+Others moving south encountrered the population of the first coastal migratry route and became Indians (South Asians).
 A smaller group moved northeast into the harsh, forbidding reaches of modern Siberia.
-It is from this group that native American peoples have descended.
+It is from this group that Native American peoples have descended.

 Siberian Settlement

 There has been some discussion among archologists as to when human settlement began in the Artic regions of Siberia.
 This dating is of interest because these are the people who eventually made the Bearing Sea crossing to the Americas.
 Archeologists had believed that human settlement in the upper reaches of the Siberian Arctic began about 15,000 years ago.
 [Science] Russian researchers reported in 2004 that Siberian settlement may have occurred much earlier, around 30,000-35,000 years ago.
 The researchers found evidence of human settlement along the Yana River.
 This was an interesting discovery so far north because the climate was colder at the time.
 One especially interesting find was a spear foreshaft made from rhinocerous ivory has a remarable resemblance to similar shafts made by the Clovis people in North America.
-[Science] The possibility is the Yana River people may gave been involved in the Bearing Sea Crossing to North America.
+[Science] This raises the possibility is the Yana River people may have been involved in the Bearing Sea Crossing to North America.
+The latest research on Native Americans may appeared about 30,000 years ago or even earlier.
+[Dillehay] So it seems increasingly probable that the first Siberian settlement may be much earlier than currently thought.

 Native Americans Origns